CSR’s historic involvement in asbestos

 CSR has been settling claims in Australia since 1989 and the US since 1993.
 CSR continues to assess all claims diligently and fairly and, where there is a demonstrated liability, CSR will seek to offer a fair settlement.
 CSR’s policy is to meet valid claims on an equitable basis.

 CSR includes in its financial statements a product liability provision covering all known asbestos-related claims and reasonably foreseeable future claims.
 This provision is reviewed every six months based on independent expert advice in relation to the future incidence and value of asbestos related claims.
 The provision also includes a prudential margin above the aggregate of the central estimate of CSR’s total future asbestos liabilities.
-As at 30 September 2023, the asbestos provision fell to $187.1 million (previously $193.4 million as at 31 March 2023).
-This provision included a prudential margin of $36.1 million.
+As at 31 March 2024, the asbestos provision fell to $183.3million (previously $193.4 million as at 31 March 2023).
+This provision included a prudential margin of $34.1 million.

 CSR’s support of research into asbestos related diseases